 The amount of water will depend on the quality of the flour.
 Do not add much water at once; otherwise, the dough can become sticky.

-Knead the dough using the heels of your hands until it becomes soft and smooth.
-It will take 3-4 minutes of kneading.
+Knead the dough using your hands’ heels until it becomes soft and smooth.
+This will take 3-4 minutes.

 Cover the ready dough with a kitchen towel and keep aside for 30 minutes.